padrinobook/padrinobook/02-01-creating-a-new-application.md

 check the order of the loaded CSS as a comment above your application without ever have to look into the source of it.

-Next let's have a look into our JavaScript stylesheets:
+Next let's have a look into our JavaScript files:

 {: lang="javascript" }